-Integrating your POS solution with a tool that communicates with your back of house and sends orders directly to your kitchen boosts efficiency and order accuracy.
-The Square Kitchen Display System is flexible enough to work with how your kitchen operates, ensuring that online and delivery orders are also sent to your kitchen staff in an organized and effective way.
+Integrating your POS with a tool that communicates with your back of house and sends orders directly to your kitchen boosts efficiency and order accuracy.
+The Square Kitchen Display System is flexible enough to work with how your kitchen operates, ensuring that online and delivery orders are also sent to your kitchen staff in an organised and effective way.

 Customer and staff satisfaction

 Keeping your staff and your customers happy is always top of mind.
 With a cloud POS system, you can make your team members’ lives easier with simple clocking in and out procedures and straightforward shift reporting.

 With customers, mobile POS systems give you the flexibility to take table side orders and payments which ultimately empowers your customers to dine and pay how they choose.
 Cloud POS systems also make it easier to connect with customers.
 You can offer a loyalty program, share updates and discounts via email marketing, and understand customer behaviour with insights and guest profiles.